 - Ensuring The Effective Transfer Of Learning Back Into The Workplace

 - Action Planning For The Future

-Pre-course work is required for this training, as there is restricted time to prepare the training sessions during the programme.
+Pre-course work is required for this training, as there is restricted time to prepare the training sessions during the program.
 Delegates will be given several opportunities to conduct training sessions for their colleagues over the three days.
 These sessions will be digitally recorded and played back for analysis and critique.